Billardiera heterophylla: Distribution and habitat

 Billardiera heterophylla is native to the Avon and Eyre districts of southwest Western Australia, where it occurs in open eucalypt forest and woodland and as well as coastal heathland and near salt lakes inland.
 It is adept at colonising disturbed sites.
 Its cultivation and propensity to spread have resulted in range increase and difficulties in determining original distribution.

 Cultivation and weed status

-This plant is a widely cultivated, popular garden plant, and has been available within Australia and internationally for at least 100 years (with seeds being available in Jamaica as early as 1887).
+B. heteropylla is a popular, widely cultivated garden plant, and has been sold within Australia and internationally for at least 100 years, with seeds being available in Jamaica as early as 1887.

-Within Australia, in the temperate regions of Victoria, South Australia and Tasmania it has become a serious environmental weed.
-It produces an abundance of seed, which readily germinates after fire or disturbance, and is thought also to spread by native animals eating the seed, which not only takes the plant to new sites, but the seed germinates more readily after ingestion.
+In the temperate regions of Victoria, South Australia and Tasmania it has become a serious environmental weed.
+It produces an abundance of seed, which readily germinates after fire or disturbance, and is also thought to be spread by native animals eating the seed, which not only takes the plant to new sites, but allows the seed to germinate more readily, having been ingested.

-This plant gained the Royal Horticultural Society's Award of Garden Merit in 2013.
+The plant gained the Royal Horticultural Society's Award of Garden Merit in 2013.